37 Email Marketing Ideas to Grow Revenue in 2026 (With Examples)

 Boloco took advantage of frigid weather conditions to prompt customers to stop in, featuring a discount.
 Image Source: Boloco

-Ceremony Coffee Roaster promotional email with discount for National Coffee Day.
+Use this Ceremony Coffee Roaster promotional email with a discount for National Coffee Day to generate email marketing ideas for your coffee business

 Ceremony Coffee Roasters sent an email to promote National Coffee Day and included a discount to encourage subscribers to visit a cafe.
 Image Source: Ceremony Coffee Roasters